lechnerc77/azd-compatibility-azure-function/README.md

 }
 ```

-This was a bit more tricky (at least for a `bicep` newbie), but doable and fits into the new infrastructure setup.
+This was a bit tricky (at least for a `bicep` newbie), but doable and fits into the new infrastructure setup.

 Now we need to bring the pieces together in the Azure Function and the Azure Key Vault to get access to the secret.